Explore Our Garden Wildlife Blog

 but wood mouse (Apodemus sylvaticus) may be more ubiquitous in gardens, though less commonly spotted.

 Bats are also a frequent sight in urban areas (recorded at about half the sites in Living with mammals).
 Seventeen bat species breed in Britain and most will make use of buildings to roost in, either in the summer, when females nurse young in maternity roosts, or during the winter as hibernation sites.
 Common and soprano pipistrelles are the most urbanite species, but brown long-eared bat, serotine and Daubenton’s bat are also encountered.
+You can place bat nest boxes, such as our 2F Schwegler bat boxes or 2FN Schwegler bat boxes, in your garden to help attract these mammals.

 One species that is of particular concern is the hedgehog (Erinaceus europaeus).
 Several recent surveys, including Living with Mammals, have shown a decline in hedgehog records and urban areas, traditionally seen as a refuge for hedgehogs, show the same sorts of decline as those in the wider countryside.